Blagorzreal/GitHub/README.md

 * Repository "contributors" stuff is not implemented.
 * UserModel shouldn't be embedded into the RepoModel.
 * Migrating to hilt lib.
-* No available internet connection should be handled additionally.
+* No available internet connection case should be handled additionally.
 * Fixing the build process for production environment (+ obfuscation rules).
-* Search validation (similar to login username validation) should be implemented.
+* Search validation (similar to the login username validation) should be implemented.